breatheco-de/instagram-post-layout-tutorial/.learn/exercises/03-header/README.md

 - Create selectors for the HTML and ellipsis icons and apply `font-size: 30px` to make both more visible.
 - Create a selector for `body` and give it a black background color.
 - Create a selector for the `div.card` element and give it a white background color, a width of 35%, and `margin: auto` to center it automatically.
+- Create selectors for the icons and apply `font-size: 30px` to make them more visible and readable.

 ### 💡 HINT